Ex-employment lawyer becomes a careers coach after running her own business

 Karen Gill qualified at what is now Trowers & Hamlins, where she specialised in employment law for over three years.
-After a brief move in-house, she did legal recruitment for Chambers & Partners for a couple of years, before teaming up with a colleague to set up their own recruitment business, Graham Gill.
-After eighteen years there, she sold her stake in the business two years ago and embarked on her “final career” in career consultancy with Career Balance.
-We spoke to her about her own decisions and how she approaches her new job.
+After a brief move in-house, she worked in legal recruitment for Chambers & Partners for a couple of years, before teaming up with a colleague to set up their own recruitment business, Graham Gill.
+After 18 years there, she sold her stake in the business in 2006 and embarked on her 'final career' in career consultancy.
+She set up her own career coaching business, and has now joined forces with Career Contours, a new division of the Professional Career Partnership, to help individuals get the very best out of their careers through tailor-made career coaching programmes.

 mtl: Hi Karen, please can you start with telling us about your legal career.

 Karen: I decided to study law partly because it was very important to me to be financially independent.
-I trained at what is now Trowers & Hamlins and on qualification was offered a place to do employment law.
-I practiced there for three years and had lots of client contact, which was challenging, and I found it to be the most satisfying aspect of the job.
+I trained at what is now Trowers & Hamlins and on qualification was offered a place to practise employment law.
+I worked there for three years and had lots of client contact, which was challenging, and yet I found it to be the most satisfying aspect of the job.

 However, after three years I realised that I was doing the same work for the same clients and would be for the foreseeable future.
 I also couldn’t see a future as a female partner in the City as I wanted to have a family and at the time it appeared very difficult to mix the two.
-I decided to move in-house to Thorn EMI in the hope that I would be able to mix a career with family life but unfortunately I didn’t research the role well enough and I left after about six months.
+I decided to move in-house to Thorn EMI in the hope that I would be able to mix a career with family life but unfortunately I didn’t research the role well enough and I soon realised that I needed to move on.

 This move actually gave me a chance to step back and look at my career and take stock of what I wanted.
 I had always had an entrepreneurial streak but without knowing what to do with it.
 Because of the misgivings I had about work-life balance in law, and knowing that I enjoyed working with people and that I could go back if it didn’t work out, instead of applying for another employment role, I took a job in legal recruitment at Chambers & Partners.
 I really enjoyed the work and also met a colleague there who became my business partner for the next 18 years.